 I became involved in Twickenham Riverside, a long-running saga about the fate of the old pool site, sometime in 2009.
 At this time very little was generally known about the site’s history and it was not until I started work on the Memories of Twickenham Riverside Heritage Lottery project that I discovered the grand neighbours who lived within sight of Strawberry Hill.

 Strawberry Hill is known as the home of Walpole, Pope and nearer to home, Abraham Prado, but just down the river an even grander house stood from 1662, Richmond House on Twickenham Riverside.
 The home to many of the rich and famous throughout the centuries, the impressive original house with its outstanding art collection was replaced by a more modest building during the early nineteenth century.
 This amazing history was explored by my good friends Sue and Jeremy Hamilton-Miller, in itself a tale of dedication and an enormous amount of primary research.

 The result is a book full of detailed historical information: Richmond House and its Inhabitants.

 The story starts with the Birkheads.
 Edward, the first inhabitant married Eleanor Myddleton.
 Members of the Birkhead and Middleton families emigrated to America and Henry Middleton was a signatory of the American Declaration of Independence.
-At the end of our project in June 2013 a certain Kate Middleton, the Duchess of Cambridge, was very pleased to receive a copy of “Richmond House” with information about her links to Twickenham.
+At the end of our project in June 2013 Kate Middleton, the Duchess of Cambridge, was very pleased to receive a copy of “Richmond House” with information about possible links to Twickenham.

 Richmond House also has connections to nearby Strawberry Hill House and it is documented that the descendants of Edward Birkhead, the owner of Richmond House, sold various plots of land to Horace Walpole.
 Of course, the original property at “Strawberry Hill” known as Chopped-Straw Hall had been bought by the retired coachman of Francis Newport, the Earl of Bradford, who purchased Richmond House in 1682.